Anaphylaxis and adrenaline auto-injectors a comprehensive guide

 However, there have been major distribution problems with all three drug companies manufacturing the auto-injectors.

-As a result, many pharmacies have been advised only to fulfil two auto-injectors – even if more have been prescribed – causing problems for parents, pupils, GPs and schools, all desperately trying to fulfil all requirements with a reduced supply.
+As a result, many pharmacies have been advised only to fulfil two auto-injectors – even if more have been prescribed.
+This has caused problems for parents, pupils, GPs and schools, all desperately trying to fulfil all requirements with a reduced supply.

 Additionally, pharmaceutical companies have also been advising use of their auto-injectors beyond their expiry dates.
 Previous advice has been the adrenaline deteriorates becomes less potent beyond their expiry date.
 Manufacturers have issued occasional guidance resulting from these supply issues, indicating that certain doses of autoinjectors can be used up to 3 months after the stated expiry date.